facultymatt/angular-unsavedChanges/readme.md

 # An AngularJS directive for forms that alerts user of unsaved changes.

-`bower install angular-unsavedChanges`

 _Dev Note: This module is still in development.
 However it's used in many of my production projects so it can be considered stable and battle tested._

-This directive will alert users when they navigate away and a form has unsaved changes.
-It will be triggered in all situations where form data would be lost.
+This directive will alert users when they navigate away from a page where a form has unsaved changes.
+It will be triggered in all situations where form data would be lost:

-- user clicks a link,
+- when user clicks a link
-- user navigates with forward / back button
+- when user navigates with forward / back button
-- user swipes (iOS),
+- when user swipes (iOS)
-- user refreshes the page
+- when user refreshes the page

 In addition this module: